-- Monitor the team bench area. - Move to a position on K's free kick line. - Count Team K players and confirm with the Umpire. - Hold an arm above your head to indicate that you are ready after the Umpire points at you.
+- Monitor the team bench area. - Move to a position on K's free kick line. - Count Team K players and confirm using closed fist with the Umpire. - Hold an arm above your head to indicate that you are ready after the Umpire points at you.